bboe/bryceboe.com/content/sleeping-in-the-garage.md

 as my presentation skills, thus I signed up to take it again.
 Friday I received a call in the morning that we could live at Sesame Tree under one circumstance, paying all nine months rent up front.
-Given the apartmentâ€™s fair price, as well as its proximity to UCSB, we decided to pay a significant portion of our summer savings up front for nine months rent.
+Given the apartment's fair price, as well as its proximity to UCSB, we decided to pay a significant portion of our summer savings up front for nine months rent.
 It was by far the most money I had ever spent at once.